Research Strategy, Articles and Citation Guides

 Legal Research Strategy

-This guide is intended for graduate level students and staff at the Harvard University who are interested in conducting basic legal research but do not have access to the Westlaw, Lexis Advance or Bloomberg Law databases, which are restricted to Harvard Law School affiliates.
+This guide is intended for graduate level students and staff at the Harvard University who are interested in conducting basic legal research but do not have online access to the Westlaw, Lexis Advance or Bloomberg Law databases, which are restricted to Harvard Law School affiliates.
+Westlaw can be used at the HLS library.

 Searching for Articles in Law Reviews